Ylianst/MeshCentral/docs/docs/meshcentral/customization.md

 This is great to personalize the look of the server within the web site.

-### Agent Branding
+## Agent Branding

 You can customize the Agent to add your own logo, change the title bar, install text, the service name, or even colors!

 !!!note
 	The Customization must be done FIRST and BEFORE you deploy your agents!
 Once the agents have been deployed, any customization made afterwards, will not sync!
-	This is because the setup files are customized on the fly, then when you install the agents, the exe and .msh file with the customizations in are copied over to the required folder
+This is because the setup files are customized on the fly, then when you install the agents, the exe and .msh file with the customizations in are copied over to the required folder, so you will need to reinstall the agent for agent customizations to take effect.

 ![](images/2022-08-24-06-42-40.png)